-Our street Via Nassa, is the shopping mile in Lugano with the most exclusive brands such as Louis Vuitton, Bucherer, Gucci, Les Ambassadeurs, Cartier, Zegna, Hermès, Prada and many others.
+Our street Via Nassa, is the shopping mile in Lugano with the most exclusive brands such as Louis Vuitton, Bucherer, Gucci, Bally, Cartier, Zegna, Hermès, Prada and many others.

 A variety of restaurants, pizzerias and typical bars are located close to the hotel.